hphelion/documentation/maas.md

 ---
 layout: default
-title: "HP Helion Cloud Monitoring Overview"
+title: "HP Helion Public Cloud Monitoring Overview"
 permalink: /maas/
 product: maas

 ---
-# HP Helion Cloud Monitoring Overview #
+# HP Helion Public Cloud Monitoring Overview #

-HP Helion Cloud Monitoring provides you with a managed service that facilitates monitoring usage and performance metrics about your cloud.
+HP Helion Public Cloud Monitoring provides you with a managed service that facilitates monitoring usage and performance metrics about your cloud.
 Since it is a pre-built framework, you can just turn it on and go!

 ## API ##
-Do you need low-level, raw REST API access to HP Helion Cloud Monitoring?
+Do you need low-level, raw REST API access to HP Helion Public Cloud Monitoring?
 Take a look at the [Monitoring v1.1 API page](/api/v13/monitoring/).